Las Vegas shooter spared "gentle soul" girlfriend, her sisters say

 Stephen Paddock bought Marilou Danley "a cheap ticket" to her home country two weeks before he opened fire on a country music concert on the Las Vegas Strip.

-Investigators believe Danley, 62, who arrived back in the U.S. late Tuesday escorted by FBI agents, could fill in some of the blanks as to why Paddock assembled an arsenal of guns and killed 58 people.
+Investigators believe Danley, 62, who returned to the United States late Tuesday escorted by FBI agents, could fill in some of the blanks as to why Paddock assembled an arsenal of guns and killed 58 people before committing suicide.

-Clark County, Nevada Sheriff Joe Lombardo described her as “a person of interest."
+Investigators believe the couple lived together in Mesquite, Nevada.
+Clark County Sheriff Joe Lombardo described Danley as "a person of interest."

+In a brief statement read Wednesday by her attorney, Danley said she was "devastated by the deaths and injuries" on the Strip.

+"I knew Stephen Paddock as a kind, caring, quiet man," the lawyer, Matthew Lombard, quoted her as saying.
+"I loved him and hoped to have a quiet future with him."

 Her sisters, who live in Australia, believe she knew nothing of Paddock's deadly intentions.